 First, there was “Black Friday,” the infamous day-after-Thanksgiving rush to the shopping malls and big box stores for massive holiday deals.
 Now, there are numerous buying holidays vying for customers’ attention, including “Cyber Monday” and “Small Business Saturday.”

 If your business is well-prepared, these targeted buying days are a key part of a strong holiday season.
-The holiday season is when most retailers make 20 to 40 percent of their sales for the year and Deloitte predicts that the trend will continue in 2023 with holiday sales in the US topping $1.54 trillion.
+The holiday season is when most retailers make 20 to 40 percent of their sales for the year.
+The National Retail Federation found that core retail sales during the 2023 holiday season grew by 3.8% over 2022 to a record $964.4 billion.

-Get ready to grow your business by preparing for the upcoming buying holidays!
+Get ready to grow your business by preparing for the upcoming buying holidays now!
 Ensure you have a profitable holiday season with this how-to guide.
 With some extra work now, you’ll be sure to have more jingle-jangle in your holiday season and more cha-ching in the coffers.

 Step 1: Update your digital sales and marketing capabilities

-While you’re at it, look at every way to build your digital brand, from posting on Instagram to taking out cost-effective ads on social media networks, like Facebook, that can boost online visibility and keep your business front-of-mind for your target audiences.
+While you’re at it, look at every way to build your digital brand.
+From posting on Instagram to taking out cost-effective ads on social media networks, like Facebook, digital marketing can boost online visibility and keep your business front-of-mind for your target audiences.
 If you have an email list, send weekly email updates that highlight new merchandise and other specials.

 Step 2: Order your holiday inventory now

-According to the National Retail Federation, more than half of shoppers begin researching and planning their holiday purchases by October.
-These days, too, shoppers are far more likely to go to whichever retailer is most convenient, particularly those retailers that are fully-stocked and offering hassle-free returns and exchanges.
+Many shoppers begin researching and planning their holiday purchases before November.
+These days, shoppers are far more likely to go to the most convenient retailer, particularly those retailers that are fully stocked and offering hassle-free returns and exchanges.

 You should also keep the latest trends in your industry in mind, and purchase specially branded or crafted gifts that make your merchandise stand out.
 Talk to your vendors to see if you can get discounts for buying in larger quantities or extended payment terms.
-You might be able to negotiate discounts for early payments, since you’ll be prepared with enough working capital too.
+You might be able to negotiate discounts for early payments, if you have enough working capital.

 While you’re planning inventory purchases, you should also develop your pricing and marketing strategies.
 You’ll likely need some type of special offer to entice buyers.
 Will you offer discounts or bundles (like “buy one, get one” offers) on buying holidays?
-Maybe you can find a low-cost but desirable “loss leader” that breaks even (or may even lose money) to bring in customers and lead to purchases of additional, higher-cost items?
+Maybe you can find a low-cost but desirable “loss leader” to bring in customers and lead to purchases of additional, higher-cost items?

 Developing your strategy now allows you to plan inventory purchases, as well as holiday marketing and advertising around it, well before the season starts.